ruolivei/Azure-Police-For-ARC-Servers/README.md

 ## Setting the "correct" Azure Policies to install AMA on ARC machines

-First thing you will try is going to Azure Policy page and search for policies that install AMA on ARC machines.
-However, this apparently simple task is not so simple, as you will find over 38 policies (in the time this article was written - July 2023) that mention ARC, Hybrid and AMA or Azure Monitor Agent in the policy name.
+First thing you will try is going to Azure Policy page and searching for policies that install AMA on ARC machines.
+However, this simple task is more complex, as you will find over 38 policies (when this article was written - July 2023) that mention ARC, Hybrid and AMA or Azure Monitor Agent in the policy name.

 Here it is where this article may help you.
-Among those 38 policies, the two policies below WILL really INSTALL the AMA (not the MMA - legacy one) in your brand new added ARC machines on Azure:
+Among those 38 policies, the two policies below WILL INSTALL the AMA (not the MMA - legacy one) in your brand new added ARC machines on Azure:

 <img width="1082" alt="image" src="https://github.com/ruolivei/Azure-Police-For-ARC-Servers/assets/16666958/aae0dba5-4d13-487f-b15e-ceeb814a250c">